rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 In this part, there was just a URL given that said:
 >...
 POST valid DNA data (input limited to 1024 bytes)

-After trying some post request, I had errors but nothing much to drive me on the correct path.
+After trying some POST requests, I had errors but nothing much to drive me on the correct path.
 As mentioned in the description, I decided to give a closer look at the first stage and the TCP stream.
 And yes, there was more information in it:

 ![random test]({{ "/assets/inshackRandomText.png" | absolute_url }})
-Some text, but I did try to find a 12142 port open on multiple URL (gcorp-stage-2.ctf.insecurity-insa.fr...) but nop, wasn't this.
+Some text, but I did try to find a 12142 port open on multiple URL (gcorp-stage-2.ctf.insecurity-insa.fr...) but nope, wasn't this.

 ![ELF start]({{ "/assets/inshackELFStart.png" | absolute_url }})
 Here we got the beginning of an ELF binary.
 This is more promising.
 The next step was to extract this binary from the pcap file.
 After saving the stream with Wireshark, I used the hexadecimal editor Bless to cut the uneeded part.
 As a result, we had a perfect binary: